khietbt/khietbt.github.io/about.md

 ### ***TOSCANA (TOshiba Source Code ANAlyzing system)***

-The team is in charge of building a Ruby on Rails application to bring customers various kinds reports by measuring source codes.
-It can also work as a task management tool.
+The team were dedicated to build a Ruby on Rails application to bring customers various kinds reports by measuring source codes.
+It could also be used as a task management for developers.

+My responsibilities:

-It was my very first time of analyzing requirements, and providing some kinds of documents such as detailed design documents.
+* Analyzed requirements and wrote some documents such as detailed design
+* Wrote application code, unit & integration tests

 ### ***SQLite Enhancements***

-This project targets in adding specific features into SQLite, such as: Hash Join, Row Locking, File-based Table... by creating a customized version.
+This project targeted in created a customized version of SQLite by adding specific features into SQLite, such as: Hash Join, Row Locking,

-Joining this project brought me basic knowledge of theories of database management systems, and chances to apply deadlock, buffer algorithms in the real life.
+File-based Table...

+My responsibilities:

+* Investigated theories of relational database management system to understand how SQLite organized its data structure and executed queries
+* Provided ideas of algorithms.
+Eg: buffering, memory management...

+## Education

+- B.S. in Computer Engineering Hanoi University of Science and Technology in 2008